-In recent years, the indigenous herbs that have played a large role in local culture have been threatened by urbanization.
-At GPIC, we preserve herbs and medicinal plants in two gardens, the Herbal and Medicinal Plants Garden covering an area of 1,200 square metre and the HH Shaikha Sabika bint Ebrahim Al Khalifa Aromatic Plants Garden.
-Additionally, in 2015 GPIC launched a project in partnership with the UNEP Green wave for Biodiversity program, through which we are planting local trees in ten schools per year in order to promote green spaces and biodiversity, and encourage environmentalism amongst the younger generation.
-In 2016, we took the initiative to increase the number of schools participating in the program by planting local trees in 20 schools.
-In 2017, total of 800 local saplings were distributed to 20 schools for the academic year 2017/2018.
+In recent years, the indigenous herbs that have played a large role in local culture (medicinally and culturally) have been threatened by fast paced urbanization.
+At GPIC, we preserve herbs and medicinal plants in two separate gardens that were created for both Herbal and Medicinal Plants Garden spanning across an area of 1,200 square meter.
+The production facility also houses the HH Shaikha Sabika bint Ebrahim Al Khalifa Aromatic Plants Garden.
+Additionally, in 2015 GPIC launched a project in partnership with the UNEP Green wave for Biodiversity program, through which we are planting local trees in 10 schools per year in order to promote green spaces and biodiversity, and encourage environmentalism amongst the younger generation.
+In 2016, we enhanced the initiative to increase the number of schools participating in the program by planting local trees in 20 schools.
+Total of 40 local saplings were distributed to 20 schools for the academic year 2018/2019 and the same for the academic year 2019/2020.
 Each school was provided with 40 trees of four types such as lime, fig, pomegranate and almond trees.
-Since the launch of the Green Wave initiative three years ago in 2015, GPIC has contributed more than 2000 saplings to over 50 schools in Bahrain.
+Since the launch of the Green Wave initiative four years ago in 2015, GPIC has contributed more than 3600 saplings to over 90 schools in Bahrain.

-As Bahrain is updating its National Biodiversity Strategy and Action Plan (under UNEP's Convention for Biological Diversity), we were involved as a stakeholder with Bahrain Supreme Council for Environment and engaged in workshops to provide extensive feedback on the strategy.
+As Bahrain is updating its National Biodiversity Strategy and Action Plan (under UNEP's Convention for Biological Diversity), we were involved as a stakeholder with the Supreme Council for Environment in Bahrain, and have engaged in workshops to provide extensive feedback on the strategy and its overall implementation.